gabboman/wafrn/packages/backend/README.md

         AllowOverride None
         Require all granted
 </Directory>
 # this directory will point towards the angular app compiled.
-We recomend doing this to avoid downtime when updating the front
+We recommend doing this to avoid downtime when updating the front
 # this directory will also be configured in the backend config later
 <Directory /home/wafrn/front>
         Options Indexes FollowSymLinks